 However, many nonfundie Christians like me, who are opposed to the LGBTQ bigotry of the AFA and the excesses of Christian fundamentalism and conservative evangelicalism, feel differently about the AFA Anti-Christian Bigotry Map.
 Personally, I would consider it a high honor for this blog to be listed on their map because there is no shame in fighting for Jesus against a broad-spectrum fundie belief system widely known for purveyance of hatred, the lies it tells in the name of Jesus; its historically recent and corrupt beliefs; its distortion and misuse of the Holy Bible; its sellout of the church to evil Republican politics; its dereliction of a large portion of the gospel message, and its near abandonment of those Jesus particularly loved, identified with, and called the “least of these.”
-If that qualifies as bigotry, then the Flee from Christian Fundamentalism blog says to the AFA: “Sign us up for a location on your ridiculous new map.”
+If that qualifies as bigotry, then the Flee from Christian Fundamentalism blog says to the AFA: “Sign us up for a location on your stupid map.”

-Note: The author of this blog article is a devout Protestant Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
-He is a heterosexual family man who has been married to one female wife—only—across a span of 38 years.
+Note: The author of this blog article is a devout Mainline Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
+He is a heterosexual family man who has been married to one female wife—only—across a span of 38+ years.
 In all of that time, he has never cheated on his wife with another woman.
 In addition, he has never had any homosexual or bisexual inclinations or urges.
 He and his wife have two very nice heterosexual children who are ages 15 and 23.
 The author was born in the American South; grew up there in a highly conservative small town; and has lived Down South all of his life.
-He was raised in the old Methodist Episcopal Church South and was once a member of a large, highly conservative Southern Baptist Convention church.
+He was raised in the old Methodist Church and united Methodist Church.
+In addition, he was once a member of a large, highly conservative Southern Baptist Convention church.
 At this time, he is a long-time member of the United Methodist Church.